ch-covid-19/welcome/README.md

 This project started friday 20 march 2020 and was launched on:
 - [Switzerland](https://covid-self-report.ch/): On production since the 24 march 2020.
 - Mexico: Under developement
+- Others countries: we are looking for team leaders

 We are looking planing to deploy our app in as many country as we can but for that, **we need your help**.